necccc/nec.is/source/_posts/20180110-this-month-Ive-learned.md

 Helm aims to be the package manager for kubernetes clusters.
 These packages are called Charts, where you can define which docker images have to be used in your services later, exact version of images and configuration data.

 The configuration also contains the keys for secrets where the data itself will be provided by the k8s cluster’s secret store.
-(Avoid storing these in code, as I’ve mentioned this a few times in my [introductionary DevOps talk](/speaking/ruhrjs-2017/))
+(Be sure to avoid storing these in code, as I’ve mentioned this a few times in my [introductionary DevOps talk](/speaking/ruhrjs-2017/))

 I’m pretty sure all these could be configured using `kubectl`, but that would be lots of commands, probably redundant, error-prone and time-consuming.

 But with Helm Charts, you can define your service in a kube cluster pretty easy - after you get to know what goes where.
-We should not forget, these charts are versioned, so you can roll back easily if there is a need.
+We should not forget, these charts are versioned, so you can roll back if something went wrong.

 ### Structure of Helm Charts